 About Promontory Point Conservancy

-Promontory Point Conservancy's mission is to protect and preserve Promontory Point Park, Burham Park, on Chicago's South Side, most especially its historic limestone, step-stone revetment and Alfred Caldwell Prairie School landscaping.
-The Conservancy is community group primarily dedicated to protecting and preserving the historic features of Promontory Point Park for public enjoyment.
-Promontory Point proves a safe place for visitors every day of the year who swim, walk, meditate, read and rejuvenate in its unique natural surrounds; Point lovers come from all over the City to be there.
-The Conservancy cares for this unique sanctuary in the City, acts as the park advisory council and works to protect all its unique historic features.
+Promontory Point Conservancy's mission is to protect and preserve Promontory Point Park, Burham Park, on Chicago's South Side, most especially its historic limestone, step-stone revetment and renowned landscape architect Alfred Caldwell's Prairie Style design.
+The Conservancy is a community group that cares for this unique sanctuary in the City, serves as the park advisory council (PAC) de facto and works to protect all its unique historic features.
+Promontory Point provides a safe, peaceful and beautiful place for visitors every day of the year who swim, fish, walk, meditate, read, rejuvenate, barbecue and picnic; Point lovers come from all over the City to be there.

-The Point is the only stretch of the original WPA limestone revetment remaining along the City's eight-mile lakefront so the Conservancy advocates a preservation approach because:
+The Point remains the only stretch of the original 1930s WPA limestone revetment along the City's nine-mile lakefront so the Conservancy advocates a preservation approach because:

 the Point is on the National Register of Historic Places for its unique crib construction and historic limestone revetment and these historic features are protected under the National Historic Preservation Act and the Secretary of the Interior Standards